Telemedicine Physician Jobs in Kansas

 Here’s what to know before applying for remote physician jobs:

 Work-from-home physicians: Telehealth physicians need to maintain the same standard and quality of care as their colleagues who practice in an office setting.
 The main difference lies in how telemedicine doctors conduct patient visits.
-With virtual care, you’ll rely on technology to complete synchronous (video) and asynchronous (chat) patient consultations.
+With virtual care, you’ll rely on technology to complete synchronous (video or phone) and asynchronous (chat) patient consultations.
 It’s important to remember that you can only legally treat patients physically located in the state where you have a medical license.

 Additional training: The standard of care in telemedicine is the same as with in-person care, and there is no state-mandated training required before you can practice remote care.
-However, many telehealth companies provide training aimed at educating doctors on how to use technology and platforms relevant to telemedicine, as well as best practices for good webside manner.
+However, many telehealth companies provide onboarding aimed at educating doctors on how to use technology and platforms relevant to telemedicine, as well as best practices for good webside manner.

 Necessary documentation: When applying for virtual care jobs, make sure to update your resume and have all paperwork ready that displays your education and credentials.